-Students will have individual pin numbers.
-All meals and extra milk will be charged to the students' account.
-When a student's account reaches a balance of \$10.00, an automated parent notification is made to the parents/guardians notifying them of low balance.
-It is the parent's responsibility to make a deposit as soon as possible so the account does not become negative.
+Parents will receive a call, text or email when their child's account goes into the negative balance.
+It is the parent's responsibility to make a deposit as soon as possible so the account is no longer negative.
 Parents can send payment with their child(ren), pay it personally in the main office, send it by mail, or on SchoolPay.
 It is recommended that cash payment not be sent with students.
 If you have any questions, please contact the Director of Food Service.